Just for Kids

 Thea is 4, Emmeline and Frances are 7.
 They received a poster in the mail from Zoos Victoria (Friends of the Zoo members receive fabulous things!) and that’s all it took for them to create a wall of Helmeted Honeyeaters at home.
 Beautiful 🙂

 Whilst learning about the natural materials birds need in their environment, Yellingbo Primary School students created Helmeted Honeyeaters on nests.
-Great work!
+Sadly, this school closed in recent years, however we still appreciate their great work!

 Colour in, play the games, complete the word search plus more!